davld122/Official-Blob-Multitool/README.md

 Setup:

 1. download python (https://python.org)
+2. open the file that u downloaded
+3. follow the setup
+4. open it agian and click modify
+5. select all and click next
+6. select all and click next
+7. wait until downloaded
+8. click close
-2. run setup.bat
+9. run setup.bat
-3. run start.bat
+10. run start.bat
-4. enjoy multitool
+11. enjoy multitool

 #-----------------